doorkeeper-gem/doorkeeper-jwt/README.md

 # Doorkeeper::JWT

 Doorkeeper JWT adds JWT token support to the Doorkeeper OAuth library.
-Requires Doorkeeper 2.2.0 or newer.
+Confirmed to work with Doorkeeper 2.2.x.
+Untested with later versions of Doorkeeper.

 ```ruby
 gem 'doorkeeper'